Are you among the one-third of UK taxpayers who have yet to file a self-assessment return by 31 January 2025?

 1. Reclaim your relief

 Completing a Gift Aid declaration enables a charity to claim back 25p for every £1 you give, representing the basic rate of tax on your giving.
 If you’re a higher/additional rate taxpayer, you can personally reclaim the difference between the basic and the higher/additional rate, amounting to an extra 25/31.25p per £1.
-You will need to add up your charitable giving for 6 April 2022 – 5 April 2023 and insert the total in the tax return box labelled ‘Gift Aid payments made in the year to 5 April 2023’.
-If you’re a higher/additional rate taxpayer but you don’t file a tax return, you can ask HMRC for a Form P810.
+You will need to add up your charitable giving for 6 April 2023 – 5 April 2024 and insert the total in the tax return box labelled ‘Gift Aid payments made in the year to 5 April 2024’.
+If you’re a higher/additional rate taxpayer but you don’t file a tax return, you can contact HMRC to reclaim.

-If you use a Stewardship Giving Account or Donor Advised Fund to organise all your charitable giving, it’s easy to find the numbers you need for your tax return.
-Simply sign in to your account, select ‘Activity’ from the menu at the top of the page, click the ‘Gift Aid’ tab and select the ‘2022/2023’ tax year.
+If you use a Stewardship Giving Account, Donor Advised Fund or Philanthropy Fund to organise all your charitable giving, it’s easy to find the numbers you need for your tax return.
+Simply sign in to your account, select ‘Activity’ from the menu at the top of the page, click the ‘Gift Aid’ tab and select the ‘2023/2024’ tax year.
 You can even download a handy PDF for your records.

 2. Consider carry back